Windeberg

 Windeberg (/de/) is a village and quarter of the town of Mühlhausen in Thuringia, central Germany.

 Geography

 Windeberg lies on the edge of the southern slope of the Dün at the transition to the Thuringian Basin, 6 km north-east of the core town of Mühlhausen.
 The Forstberg (395 m above NN) lies to the south and the Flachstal (Flax Valley) nature reserve to the west.
-There are transport links via the Landesstraßen (state's roads) 1016 and 2041.
+There are transport links via the Landesstraßen (state roads) 1016 and 2041.